RahaZaman/Texturing-a-3D-Cube-with-UV-Coordinates/README.md

 * The `cuon-matrix-cse160` (or `cuon-matrix.js`) library is used for matrix operations, simplifying the process of applying transformations to the cube.
 * The `RotateControls` class provides basic user interaction for rotating the cube.
 * The provided UV coordinates are specific to the layout of the `dice.png` texture.
 If a different texture is used, the UV coordinates will need to be adjusted.

+## Credits & Acknowledgments

+- Developed independently as part of CSE 160: Introduction to Computer Graphics
+- Built on WebGL utility libraries (cuon-matrix-cse160.js, cuon-utils.js, webgl-utils.js, webgl-debug.js)
+- Special thanks to the course instructors for their guidance and feedback